KyleAMathews/proving-contraries/pages/physics-of-atonement.md

 of pain.

-As we figure out how to generate friction, to slow the pain of ourselves and others to a stop, *that* must be truly particpating in Christ's atonement.
+As we figure out how to generate friction, to slow the pain of ourselves and others to a stop, *that* must be truly participating in Christ's atonement.